 Object to an application

-You need to write a letter explaining why you object to the application, eg if you think the rights no longer exist or would cause you problems accessing your property.
+You need to write a letter explaining why you object to the application, for example if you think the rights no longer exist or would cause you problems accessing your property.

 You can get a conveyancer or solicitor to help prepare your letter.

-If Land Registry decides your objection could be argued in court you’ll be given time to come to an agreement with the applicant, eg get them to change or withdraw the application.
+If HM Land Registry decides your objection could be argued in court you’ll be given time to come to an agreement with the applicant, for example to get them to change or withdraw the application.

 If you can’t reach an agreement